La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 #### Task

 Close the right part of the table.
-Translate from Lojban the sentences on the left.
+Translate the sentences on the left from Lojban.

 stati
 : … is smart, … has a talent